kallioaa/ot-harjoitustyo/dokumentaatio/instructions.md

 ## Logging out and closing the app

 You can log out by pressing the "Log out" button in the top right corner and you will end up in the log in-view.
 You can close the app at any time by closing the window.
-Your user session will be closed correctly even if you dont log out first.
+Your user session will be closed correctly even if you do not log out first.

 ## Configuration